rglynch/codeforces/README.md

 # codeforces
-My solutions to problems on codeforces.com.
-My username is rglens.
+My solutions to problems on Codeforces.
+My username there is rglens.